Does the subject heading sound amusing?

 the pineapple that was loaded up with crackers.

 Another pre-essential explanation of why elephants are being poached is for their ivory.
-In spite of a prohibition on the global exchange ivory, African elephants are murdered each year for their ivory tusks.
+In spite of a prohibition on the global exchange of ivory, African elephants are murdered each year for their ivory tusks.

 In this article, I simply want to pen down how elephants impact the condition of the wood, with the goal that these creatures don’t extinct in the forthcoming years.